raleerg/ptk/README.md

 ## Run the generator

-You just need to run next command in terminal:
+You just need to run next command in the terminal:

 ```
-php Ptk.php
+php Ptk.php generate:last-issue
 ```

 After script finish you will have the last issue in the folder downloads.